EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 type: docs
 weight: 10
 description: >
-  The architecture of the EGI Federated Cloud
+  The architecture of the EGI FedCloud
 ---

-The EGI Federated Cloud is a multi-national cloud system that integrates community, private and/or public clouds into a scalable computing platform for research.
+The EGI Federated Cloud (FedCloud) is a multi-national cloud system that integrates community, private and/or public clouds into a scalable computing platform for research.
 The Federation pools services from a heterogeneous set of cloud providers using a single authentication and authorisation framework that allows the portability of workloads across multiple providers and enable bringing computing to data.
 The current implementation is focused on IaaS services but can be easily applied to PaaS and SaaS layers.

 Each resource centre of the federated infrastructure operates a _Cloud Management Framework (CMF)_ according to its own preferences and constraints and